gogolB/evocoder/docs/architecture.md

     - Key Files:

-        - problem_config.py: Contains problem-specific metadata: PROBLEM_NAME, TARGET_FUNCTION_NAME, paths to INITIAL_CODE_FILE and TEST_SUITE_FILE, EVALUATION_METRICS (including goals like "maximize"/"minimize"), PRIMARY_METRIC, CORRECTNESS_THRESHOLD, detailed PROBLEM_LLM_INSTRUCTIONS (including diff format guidance), and the EVALUATION_CASCADE definition.
+        - `problem_config.py:` Contains problem-specific metadata: `PROBLEM_NAME`, `TARGET_FUNCTION_NAME`, paths to `INITIAL_CODE_FILE` and `TEST_SUITE_FILE`, `EVALUATION_METRICS` (including goals like "maximize"/"minimize"), `PRIMARY_METRIC`, `CORRECTNESS_THRESHOLD`, detailed `PROBLEM_LLM_INSTRUCTIONS` (including diff format guidance), and the `EVALUATION_CASCADE` definition.

-        - initial_code.py: The starting Python code that will be evolved.
+        - `initial_code.py`: The starting Python code that will be evolved.

-        - test_suite.py: pytest-compatible tests used by the Evaluator.
-Tests can be marked with pytest markers (e.g., @pytest.mark.correctness, @pytest.mark.precision) to be run in specific stages of the evaluation cascade.
+        - `test_suite.py`: pytest-compatible tests used by the Evaluator.
+Tests can be marked with pytest markers (e.g., `@pytest.mark.correctness`, `@pytest.mark.precision`) to be run in specific stages of the evaluation cascade.

-    - Interaction: The problem_config.py is loaded by EvolutionaryController to configure the run. initial_code.py provides the seed. test_suite.py is used by the Evaluator.
+    - Interaction: The `problem_config.py` is loaded by EvolutionaryController to configure the run. `initial_code.py` provides the seed. `test_suite.py` is used by the Evaluator.

 6. `evocoder/llm_interface/` (LLM Interaction Layer)

-    - BaseLLMProvider.py (BaseLLMProvider class): An abstract base class defining the common interface for all LLM providers (e.g., an async def generate_response(...) method).
+    - `BaseLLMProvider.py` (BaseLLMProvider class): An abstract base class defining the common interface for all LLM providers (e.g., an async def generate_response(...) method).

-    - providers/<provider_name>_provider.py (e.g., OpenWebUIProvider.py): Concrete implementations of BaseLLMProvider for specific LLM services or APIs.
+    - `providers/<provider_name>_provider.py` (e.g., OpenWebUIProvider.py): Concrete implementations of BaseLLMProvider for specific LLM services or APIs.
 They handle API-specific authentication, request formatting, and response parsing.

-    - LLMManager.py (LLMManager class):
+    - `LLMManager.py` (LLMManager class):

         - Acts as a factory and a unified interface to the selected LLM provider.

         - Dynamically loads and instantiates the configured provider based on PROVIDER_REGISTRY and settings (from experiment config or global settings).

-        - The generate_code_modification method constructs the final prompt (including parent code, inspiration examples, and problem-specific instructions asking for diffs) and calls the active provider's generate_response method.
+        - The `generate_code_modification` method constructs the final prompt (including parent code, inspiration examples, and problem-specific instructions asking for diffs) and calls the active provider's generate_response method.

-    - Interaction: EvolutionaryController uses LLMManager to abstract away LLM provider details.
+    - Interaction: `EvolutionaryController` uses LLMManager to abstract away LLM provider details.
 LLMManager uses a specific provider instance to make API calls.

-7. evocoder/utils/diff_utils.py
+7. `evocoder/utils/diff_utils.py`

     - Role: Provides utilities for handling code modifications in diff format.

     - Functionality:

-        - parse_diff_string(): Parses a string containing one or more SEARCH/REPLACE diff blocks into DiffBlock objects.
+        - `parse_diff_string()`: Parses a string containing one or more SEARCH/REPLACE diff blocks into DiffBlock objects.

-        - apply_diffs(): Applies a list of DiffBlock objects to an original code string to produce the modified code.
+        - `apply_diffs()`: Applies a list of DiffBlock objects to an original code string to produce the modified code.

     - Interaction: Used by EvolutionaryController after receiving a diff string from the LLMManager.

-8. evocoder/core/evaluator_cascade.py (Evaluator class)
+8. `evocoder/core/evaluator_cascade.py` (Evaluator class)

     - Role: Evaluates the functional correctness and other quality metrics of a given code string.